Camping at Gateway

 What to bring: Your own tents and sleeping bags.
 A pad underneath your sleeping bag may cushion you better for a better night's sleep.
 Bring sunscreen and insect repellant as well.

-What NOT to bring: Alcohol and pets are NOT allowed at overnight camp sites.
+What NOT to bring: Alcohol, pets, and charcoal grills are NOT allowed at tent camping sites.
+Glass containers are not allowed anywhere in the park.

-Recreational Vehicles (RVs) at Floyd Bennett Field only: Six camp sites are large enough to accommodate recreational vehicles (RVs).
-They do not yet have water, sewer or electrical hookups.
-Another 14 RV sites are planned for the near future.
+Recreational Vehicles (RVs) at Floyd Bennett Field only: There are presently nine RV camp sites with another 11 planned for the near future.
+Water, sewer and electrical hookups are NOT available.
+Tents are not permitted in RV sites.
 Neither Fort Wadsworth nor Sandy Hook can accommodate RVs.

 Did You Know?